Karunellinathar temple

-The temple has four daily rituals at various times from 6:00 a.m. to 8:30 p.m., and four yearly festivals on its calendar.
-The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.
+It is built on a hillock 100 ft and houses a small gateway tower known as gopurams.

 Legend

 As per a Hindu legend, Ranganatha (the reclining form of Vishnu) from Srirangam Ranganathaswamy temple was enamoured by the devotion of Andal.
 He started a journey to Srivilliputhur Divya Desam to seek her hand for marriage.
 While reaching the place, it became dark and he decided to spend the night in the place.
 Since he stayed at this place, it came to be known as Thiruthangal and the hillock came to be known as Thalagiri.

 As per another legend, the Pandavas from Mahabharatha were living in exile and were roaming around the forest of Western Ghats.
 They could not get water for performing their daily pooja.
 As Sun was rising, Arjuna, one of the princes, prayed to Ganga to send water to the place and shot an arrow that split earth and brought forth a river.
 The river that originated is believed to be the Arjuna river in modern times.
 The place where the temple was located was believed to be housing two Amla trees (called nelli in Tamil) and hence got the name as Irunellinathar, which later went on to become Karunellinathar.